 Schattschneider strikes out a unique position in this debate.
 He shares Dahl’s sense that nonparticipation is a problem but, unlike Dahl or the “elitists,” he does not regard it as a feature of voters in mass electorates.
 Schattschneider framed non-participation as a mobilization problem that he explained in terms of what he called the “bias” of the “conflict system.”

-Readers may not recall that Schattschneider the example of a riot.
-In Schattschneider’s hands, this example serves not to warn against the dangers of popular participation but to disclose what he terms the “central political fact in a free society”: the “tremendous contagiousness of conflict” (Schattschneider 1975, 2).
+Readers may not recall that Schattschneider develops his notion of “mobilization” through the example of a riot.
+In Schattschneider’s hands, rioting serves not to warn against the dangers of popular participation but to disclose what he terms the “central political fact in a free society”: the “tremendous contagiousness of conflict” (Schattschneider 1975, 2).
 Public conflict mobilizes publics.
-Private conflict discourages citizen participation.
+Private conflict suppresses popular action.
 The outcome of private conflict can be fairly reliably predicted from the start because the “relative strengths of the contestants are likely to be known in advance” (Schattschneider 1975, 4).
 Public conflict is different.
 Its outcome is “determined by the scope of its contagion” (Schattschneider 1975, 2).
 Enlarging the “scope” of conflict, by including more people or by altering its frame, “changes [its] nature” and “changes the balance of the forces involved” (Schattschneider 1975, 2-3).

-From this “central fact” Schattschneider (1975, 6) distills a new “principle”—that “the scope of conflict determines its outcome”—which forms the basis for the structural analysis of power that he pursues throughout his slim volume.
+From this “central fact” Schattschneider (1975, 6) distills a new “principle”—that “the scope of conflict determines its outcome”—which forms the basis for the realist analysis of power that he pursues throughout his slim volume.
 Schattschneider invites analysts to approach democratic institutions as systems of crowd control.
 He contends that the “nub of politics” in a free society concerns, “first, the way in which the public participates in the spread of conflict and, second, the processes by which the unstable relation of the public to the conflict is controlled” (Schattschneider 1975, 3).
 Restricting the franchise is only the most obvious method of crowd control.
 It is neither the most effective nor the most pervasive.
 Schattschneider (1975, 108) emphasizes that exclusion through the conflict system, “by extralegal processes, by social processes, by the way the political system is organized and structured may be far more effective than [exclusion by] the law.”
-It follows that the “struggle for democracy” doesn’t end with winning the right to vote, for the “vote can be vitiated as effectively by placing obstacles in the way of organizing the electorate” as by denying it the ballot (Schattschneider 1975, 100).
+It follows that the “struggle for democracy” doesn’t end with winning the right to vote, for the “vote can be vitiated as effectively by placing obstacles in the way of organizing the electorate” as by denying people the ballot (Schattschneider 1975, 100; emphasis added).

 Schattschneider introduced these concepts to reframe nonparticipation from an index of apathy or consent to an index of power: “abstention reflects the suppression of the options and alternatives that reflect the needs of the nonparticipants” (1975, 102; emphasis added).
 Those currently in power have every interest in ensuring that nonparticipants remain “self-disenfranchised” because their entry into politics as an organized force could “produce the most painless revolution in history” (Schattschneider 1975, 99, 96).
 The only way to change entrenched patterns of participation is to change the terms and possibly also the locus of the fight, to introduce “a new kind of political system based on new cleavages and about something new” (Schattschneider 1975, 102).
 This attention to the relationship between political cleavages and the mobilization—or demobilization—of political action is Schattschneider’s contribution to democratic realism.

 Realism for Democrats: Part One